Nazir-el-halabi/Jekylltest/aboutus.md

 permalink: /About us/
 ---

-### Who are we?
+## Who are we?

-## Pineapple Pizza is our passion, it's what we live for, imagine a world without this amazing gift from GOD...
+# Pineapple Pizza is our passion, it's what we live for, imagine a world without this amazing gift from God...